Skip to main content

 No specific fiscal sponsor named

-During the IRS recognition window for Xerish Storehouse (typically 6–9 months), the DAF operates under interim fiscal sponsorship.
+During the IRS recognition window for Xerish Storehouse (typically 6–9 months), the fund operates under interim fiscal sponsorship.
 The sponsor relationship is documented in the Donor Advisory Agreement.